phewitt/oldtimehub/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.

+This is a work in progress.
+My goal is to build a web application that will help consolidate old time appalachian source recordings and history.
+As well as form an online community.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.